Ultimate Royal Icing Transfers Guide

 And as royal icing is drying it conforms to the shape of the backing material used.
 While there is nothing to worry about when you are making small to medium size decorations.
 Uneven underside of royal icing transfer can cause some issues when using larger transfers.
 Especially when they are to lay on top of a flat cookie.

-When surface of a transfer is not even when applied on a dry royal icing there will most likely be a gap between the transfer and the surface it is applied on.
+When the surface of a transfer is uneven when applied to a dry royal icing, there will most likely be a gap between the transfer and the surface it is applied to.

 WHAT SHOULD THE CONSISTENCY OF ROYAL ICING BE?

-• And if you are making eyes you’ll need icing with a little bit more fluidity – about 25 second consistency.
-You can then use wet on wet technique to add black pupil and white reflection dots.
-Also icing that is fluid dries with a smooth finish.
+- For example, if you are making eyes, you’ll need about 25-second icing .
+You can use the wet-on-wet technique to add a black pupil and white reflection dots.
+Fluid icing also dries with a smooth finish.

-• Avoid using icing that is too runny.
+- Avoid using icing that is too runny.
 It’s spread fast and it’s difficult to keep it a desired shape.
 Which is important when making royal icing transfers.
+Also, transfers made with icing that is too runny tend to be more fragile.

-If you plan on making lots of small transfers it is best to pipe them in bulk.
+If you plan on making lots of small transfers, it is best to pipe them in bulk.
 Place a template on a flat surface that is a bit larger than your template.
 You can use a flat cardboard (I used a cake board), cut up flat foam board, or a baking sheet.
 Secure template onto the cardboard with a piece of masking tape.
-Place a wax paper over the template and secure it on the board with masking tape.
+Then layer wax paper or parchment over the template and secure it on the board with masking tape.
 Make sure wax paper is flat without creases.
+Or insert template into a clear protector sheet and pipe directly onto the acetate.

 TYPES OF ROYAL ICING TRANSFERS